gaearon/react-transform-boilerplate/README.md

 #### Should I run this on the server / in tests / in production?

 No!
 This is only meant for client development environment.
 Make sure your `NODE_ENV` is neither `development` nor empty in these environments.
-Alternateively you can put the Babel configuration under a different `env` key and use your custom `NODE_ENV` or `BABEL_ENV` to turn these transforms on.
+Alternatively you can put the Babel configuration under a different `env` key and use your custom `NODE_ENV` or `BABEL_ENV` to turn these transforms on.
 Or you can [embed Babel configuration inside the Webpack config ](https://github.com/babel/babel-loader#options).
 No matter how you do it, **make sure you’re *only* running this transform in client-side development mode, and it is disabled on the server, in tests, and in production.**

 #### I can’t serve images, use different HTML, add CSS, etc.